Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

     contacts[num_contacts++] = contact;
 }
 ```
-This also has a problem.
-It doesn't initialize the biography variable.
+This also has a problem: It doesn't initialize the biography variable.
 Let's exploit this using first fit.
 For those unaware, first fit is a characteristic of the glibc allocator.
-If you free a chunk, then allocate one of the same size, it will return the same chunk, without clearing it
-(that's why the hint said if only calloc was used, because calloc would clear it.)
-Note this only works for chunks of fastbin size because they are LIFO (last in first out), other sized chunks will get fit eventually but they are (FIFO), so the chunks are returned in the order they were freed in.
+If you free a chunk, then allocate one of the same size, it will return the same chunk without clearing it (that's why the hint said "if only calloc was used", because if calloc was used, it would clear the previous chunks data).
+Also, note this only works for chunks of fastbin size because they are LIFO (last in first out), other sized chunks will get fit eventually but they are (FIFO), so the chunks are returned in the order they were freed in.
 Anyhow lets exploit this:

-we put the address of puts@got into a chunk the same size as the contacts struct (0x10), with the offset of contact-\>bio (0x8)
+we put the address of puts@got into a chunk the same size as the contacts struct (0x10 bytes), with the offset of contact-\>bio (sizeof(char*) or 8 bytes)
 So we make a bio with 8 bytes of padding, then the puts@got
 ```python
     puts = struct.pack("L", 0x602020)